lucuma/Clay/README.md

 src="../static/main.js"
 ```

 **Don't do it**.
-Is error-prone and could not worl if you do it in a base layout, for example.
+Is error-prone and could not work as expected if you do it in a base layout, for example.
 Always write the internal URLs using their path from the root of the project, like this:

 ```html